Aroma-bota

 How…

-How do we design an embodied multi modal interactive experience that can draw people attention to a aroma product and augment their sensory experience of that product?
+How do we design an embodied multi modal interactive experience that can draw people attention to an aroma product and augment their sensory experience of that product?

 Design Intent